 ‘You see,’ May continued, ‘I’ve been thinking about this, and it seems to me that one of the greatest barriers to really living together — working and playing together — is that we don’t need each other.
 How can you have a community if you can buy your food, your entertainment, your child-care, your grandparent-care or even your identity on the market?
 You can’t, can you?
 We have to completely dismantle this diabolic, reality-dispensing slot-machine if we’re going to put our society back together ourselves.
 I just… I just can’t see any other way around it.’

-‘It’s for this reason,’ she said, pulling herself together, and fishing out from her handbag a small remote controlled device with a big red button on it, ‘that I have decided to blow up the London exchange, the Bank of England, Her Majesty’s treasury and, just to be sure, the national grid.
+‘It’s for this reason,’ she said, pulling herself together, and fishing out from her handbag a small remote controlled device with a big red button on it, ‘that I have decided to send the London exchange, the Bank of England, Her Majesty’s treasury and, just to be sure, the national grid to kingdom come.
 All the buildings have been evacuated on a pretext, nobody will be harmed — just the money economy.
 Everyone ready?’

 ‘Yeah!’ cried the press, throwing their dictaphones and little notepads up in the air as the Kocani Orkestar marched in and started playing ‘Siki Siki Baba’.